Joehuu/blog/_posts/2025-12-18-thrills-of-pc-building.md

 She doesn’t care about the budget and aesthetics of the build, so I just went with the minimum RGB fans at the front with the free bundled RGB RAM that came with the motherboard.
 I could’ve gotten an RGB CPU cooler for $2 more, but...

 Do note, this is the second time I’m building a PC, the first time alone.
 The first time was building with my brother.
-I don’t use anti-static wrist straps, and I didn’t do the "plug and touch PSU" occasionally" thing.
+I don’t use anti-static wrist straps, and I didn’t do the "plug and touch PSU occasionally" thing.
 I just don't wear socks.
 IIRC I didn’t wear them and have a wood floor hehe.

 When I was building, I of course had some problems and hiccups.
 I’ll write this in steps:
 - Get motherboard, check